bentoml/bentoctl-workshops/aws-lambda/1_build_bento/README.md

 }

+# define the /predict endpoint that is used for inference
 @svc.api(input=Text(), output=JSON())
-def predict(input_text):
+def predict(input_text: str) -> Dict:
+    """
+    /predict endpoint

+    This endpoint takes a Text input, runs the inference with the runner and returns the result as JSON.
+    """
+    # run inference with the input_text that is received to the endpoint
     result = sentiment_clf_runner.run(input_text)

+    # post-processing
     if result["label"] in keys:
         result["label"] = keys[result["label"]]

+    # return the result as response
     return result
 ```

-As you can see the service takes in Text input and return a JSON with the result.
+This service takes in Text input and return a JSON with the result.
-Let run serve this service and test the API out.
+Let's serve this service and test the API out.
 ```
 bentoml serve ./bento.py:svc --reload
 ```